Assisted Living in Chicago, IL

 Medicare does not currently offer long-term coverage for assisted living.
 However, in some situations, Medicare A (hospital insurance) may be able to temporarily cover some of your loved one’s daily skilled care in an assisted living community.
 However, assistance is limited to skilled nursing services for the first 100 days after someone is released from hospitalization for an acute illness or injury.

-The state of Illinois covers some assisted living services under their Medicaid programs.
+The state of Illinois covers some assisted living services under its Medicaid programs.
 The Supportive Living Program waiver allows eligible low-income adults to receive senior living care services in a community-based setting rather than in a nursing home.
 However, while the program helps cover the cost of some services (such as personal care and medication assistance), residents are still responsible for paying the cost of room and board at the facility.

 Take Our Senior Living Assessment Quiz Now